Édouard Du Puy: Early years

 Édouard Du Puy was born in Corcelles-Cormondrèche, Principality of Neuchâtel, around the year 1770, although sources differ on the exact year.
 From the age of four, he was raised by his uncle, a city musician in Geneva, Republic of Geneva.
 Edouard later took the last name of this uncle.
-Seeing that his nephew had talent, the uncle made sure that Edouard became a musician of education.
+Seeing that his nephew had talent, the uncle made sure that Edouard received a musicial education.

 In 1786, Du Puy was sent to Paris, where he was taught to play the piano by Jan Ladislav Dussek, and the violin by François Chabran.

 In 1789, he was appointed concertmaster at the court of Heinrich of Prussia in Rheinsberg, replacing J. A. P. Schulz, who was called to Denmark as a choir director at the Royal Danish Orchestra (Danish: Det Kongelige Kapel).
 Du Puy worked in Rheinsberg for four years while studying harmonies under Carl Friedrich Christian Fasch.

 Stockholm and Copenhagen

 Still in his early twenties, in 1793 Du Puy traveled throughout the Holy Roman Empire, Poland and Sweden as a violinist.
 While in Stockholm, he was appointed to the royal chapel, and later also as an opera singer at the Royal Swedish Opera.
 During this period, he also had an affair with Sophie Hagman In 1799, he fell out of favor with king Gustav IV Adolf of Sweden by praising Napoleon.
 Du Puy was banished from Sweden, and traveled to Copenhagen.

 In the beginning, Du Puy made his living by tutoring in music, and gave a concert at the Royal Danish Theatre on 29 March 1800, playing among other things a concerto for violin that he himself had composed.
 After this, he was quickly made concertmaster at the royal chapel, and in 1802, opera singer.
 Du Puy was a very successful opera singer, e.g. starring as Don Giovanni in Mozart's opera.
 Meanwhile, he still performed elsewhere both as a singer, violinist and director.
 His compositions were popular, especially the singspiel Youth and Folly, and a number of songs written for various plays.

 Among his other activities, Du Puy was one of the directors of the most esteemed social clubs in Copenhagen at the time called The Harmony (Danish: Harmonien).
 In 1801, he joined the voluntary royal guard (Danish: Livjægerkorpset), and was made lieutenant in 1807 during the Battle of Copenhagen against the British during the Napoleonic Wars.
 As lieutenant, Du Puy could no longer perform on stage, but continued as concertmaster, violinist and giving singing lessons.